ropensci/roweb3/content/blog/2020-10-22-devguide-0-5-0/index.md

 Thanks [Scott Chamberlain](/author/scott-chamberlain) for the contribution, and thanks to [Jindra Lacko](https://www.jla-data.net/) and [John Blischak](https://jdblischak.com/) for [their discussion on RStudio community forum](https://community.rstudio.com/t/unit-testing-of-a-deprecated-function/42837/) that inspired this addition.

-## A reference to rOpenSci other best guide :wink:
+## A reference to rOpenSci's other best guide :wink:

 Our guide featured a quite light chapter about [Contributing to rOpenSci](https://devguide.ropensci.org/contributingguide.html).
 Now that rOpenSci Community Manager Stefanie Butland and Community Assistant Steffi LaZerte have written a whole guide about this topic, the chapter has been transformed into a teaser for it!